 This isn’t your first rodeo – you’ve been cooking meals in this kitchen for years.
-You’re always the first one to pull out baked goods at the PTA meetings and you’re well aware of how the other moms stare when the principal takes a bite of your special homemade cobbler at the school’s annual holiday fundraiser.
+You’re always the first one to pull out baked goods at PTA meetings or potlucks.
 Your bookshelf is piled high with cookbooks — organized in alphabetical order, of course.
 And your pantry has just about every spice you could possibly think of.
-So why is it that you need this list?
-Well, to make your life a lot easier, so you’ll have more time to enjoy the dishes you make, of course.
+So why is it that you need this list of easy kitchen shortcuts?
+To make your life a lot easier, so you’ll have more time to enjoy the dishes you make, of course.

 How to Peel Garlic Easily

-Peeling garlic isn't necessarily hard, but it is time consuming and can make your fingers smell like they've been sitting in a vat of a pungent garlic-and-herb marinade for days.
+Peeling garlic isn't necessarily hard, but it is time consuming and can make your fingers smell for days.
 While there are several gadgets out there to peel garlic, this trick will help you just as much, if not more, than those fancy kitchen tools.
 Just grab a glass jar (we recommend using a mason jar) and one clove (or more) of garlic.
 Toss the garlic into the jar, tighten the lid, and give it a very firm shake.
 Before you know it, your garlic will be peeled and shell-less — and your hands will have stayed squeaky clean.

 If you're still unsure of whether you're doing it right or not, here's a quick YouTube video, created by Diply, that'll show you how it's done.